Mark Rutte & Volodymyr Zelenskyy

 NATO SecGen: Rutte: No, no, not this one, about Fico.

 President of Ukraine Volodymyr Zelenskyy: So, about Fico.
 So, today we spoke with him, but I think it was between us.
-So, I said that… first of all, I'm happy that our… so our governments, on the level of Prime Ministers Shmyhal, have some contacts with the Prime Minister Fico.
+So, I said that...first of all, I'm happy that our...so our governments, on the level of Prime Ministers Shmyhal, have some contacts with the Prime Minister Fico.
 It was my first conversation with Fico, and about that, so I think we speak, it's good.
 And about the high price, yes, you asked about the high price.
 He said that [inaudible] for us high price.

 I said a lot of things to Fico today.
 I think that we have to hold relations between our countries.
 I think it's more important to do it.
 So, his country is not in war, god bless.
-And I wish his people peace.
+And I wish -- I wish his people peace.
 Not [inaudible] what does mean, and what Putin really, what Putin's face… what Putin really can bring to your country, and that's great that he doesn't feel it.
 It’s good for his people, but he has to support us.
 Otherwise, he will understand it very well from him, because Putin will never stop.
 Just if we will not stop him, he will never stop.
 It's he likes the process.
 He's fan of the war.
 I gave today the example, very interesting example.
 When we tried to save our north part and went through their border on Kursk Region.
 You know what the people said to our soldiers?
 You are NATO.
 You are Americans.
 Russian people said to our soldiers.

 Our soldiers Ukrainian speaking guys.
 But of course, they know Russian language, 100%.
 They began to answer in Russian language, no, they said in Russian, no, no, no, we are Ukrainians, they said that.
 And Russians, these old people, they said, no, no, you are NATO.
 We know you are NATO.
 They've been very surprised that we're Ukrainians.
 So, you understand, in what disinformation they live.
 So, Putin built such government.
-He took the rights of his people, and now he's moving to the [inaudible] young people.
-That mean that he will never stop.
+He took the rights of his people, and now he's moving to the [deaths?] young people.
+Thats mean that he will never stop.
 He likes this world, and he will protect his world.
 That's why we have to finish.
-Not finish, yes, yes, better to finish with him… yes, it's really, but to stop him, I mean, to stop him, understand.
+Not finish, yes, yes, better to finish with him...yes, it's really, but to stop him, I mean, to stop him, understand.

 NATO Spokesperson Farah Dakhlallah: Okay, we'll go to NHK, please.